nashville-software-school/bangazon-inc/book-2-mvc/chapters/ASPNET_INTRO.md

 1. Click _Next_
 1. Specify project name of _DogGo_
 1. Click _Next_
-1. Select _.NET 5.0 (Current)_ as the Target Framework
+1. Select _.NET 6.0 (Long Term Support)_ as the Target Framework
-1. Check the box that says _Enable Razor runtime compilation_
+1. Check the box that says _Do not use top-level statements_
 1. Click _Create_
 1. Add the Nuget package for `Microsoft.Data.SqlClient`